Pediatric Housestaff 2014-2015

 Triple Board PGY 4

 Jen received her MD from the University of Kentucky, College of Medicine, in May 2011.
 She received her undergraduate degree from Colby College in Maine where she graduated magna cum laude.
 She has been actively involved in a variety of community service activities during medical school and she received the Outstanding Leadership and Community Service Award in 2006 because of her efforts.
 Jennifer was also selected as a Clinical and Translational research fellow in 2008-09 studying the relationship between children with chronic illnesses and their health care providers.
 She also co-authored a study entitled “Integrating Clinical Hands-On Experiences into the Curriculum for First Year medical students”.
-Jennifer likes running, art, and spending time with her husband, daughter, and their pets.
+Jennifer likes running, art, and spending time with her husband, daughters, and their dog.

 Stephanie received her MD from the University of Iowa Roy J. and Lucille A. Carver College of Medicine in May 2011.
 She received her undergraduate degree from the University of Pennsylvania, magna cum laude and Phi Beta Kappa.
 She did bench work in epigenetics and genetics as an undergraduate and volunteered at the Center for Treatment and Study of Anxiety.
 Prior to starting medical school, Stephanie was a high school teacher and then studied prescription drug abuse as a research technician at the University of Chicago.
 Stephanie has also served as editor of "Vital Signs," the medical student newspaper.
 She published two articles and wrote essays about medicine, ethics, and history for which she won the Robert D. Sparks Essay contest and took second place the following year.